What Is Corporate Social Responsibility?

 - Reduce staff turnover rate by 50%

-Business benefits of corporate social responsibility
+What are the business benefits of corporate social responsibility?

 - better brand recognition